dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 }
 ```
 - For this tutorial we are using some example layers from the [EOC GeoService](https://geoservice.dlr.de/web/).
 - Save and refresh your changes.
 You can now switch between the layers, change the layer order and adjust the opacity of individual layers in the layer control.
 Notice, that there is always the hierachical order overlays > layers > base layers.
-Also there is only one active base layer possible at a time.
-If you do not need one layer category, you could delete the corresponding code in example-view.component.html.
+Also, there is only one active base layer possible at a time.
+If you do not need a layer category, you could delete the corresponding code in example-view.component.html.

 ## Optional adaptions
 We are nearly finished with our basic example application in this tutorial.
 In the last steps we can adjust some details in the application.